UCLALibrary/batch-transform-TEI/README.md

 # batch-transform-TEI
-Java project to bathc transform TEI xml for StGallMss
+Java project to batch transform TEI xml for StGallMss